geertdaelemans/touch-editor/ReadMe.md

 Start the server (all default values are ok, no need to fill in an URL).

-## Adding a default user (adiminstator):
+## Adding a default user (administrator):
-In the .deploy directory add the temporary file users.json containing (example):
+Create a temporary .deploy directory.
+Add in this directory the file users.json containing (example):

 ```json
 {